cilsat/scribe/doc/draft.md

 for instance with regards to scheduling future meetings, deadlines, diplomatic visits to various regions, et cetera.

-An overview of the meetings is presented in *table*.
+An overview of the meetings is presented in @Table:tbl1.

 Meeting ID        Topic                         Type
 ---------------   ----------------------------  ------------